rsm-gh/akbl/README.md

 [TEST]: block: 256     hex: 0x100     mode:blink     speed:1     color1:#00ff00     color2: #00ff00
  ```

-### After making changes to a theme the changes are not applied
+### After making changes to a theme, the changes are not applied

 For the moment, the themes need to be saved before applying them.
 Any unsaved change will not be recognized by the daemon.